Improve Student Nutrition

 - Find out if your school participates in the Federal School Meals programs.
 If not, work with your school and district administration to encourage participation.

-- If you see something that doesn't fit with the new guidelines, share the USDA's information with school leaders.
+- Volunteer during meal times, eat lunch with your children or review school menus to find out what school meals are like.
+If you see something that doesn't fit with the new guidelines, share the USDA's info with school leaders.

 - Meet with food service staff to learn about their daily challenges in preparing healthy meals for students.
 Ask for their suggestions for improvements.